 Q: And looking forward—what are you most excited about?

-A: Honestly, it can be hard to stay optimistic with shrinking public land budgets, staffing cuts, and growing threats to our environment.
-But I’d say I’m excited about the opportunity we have to rally together to stand up for what we believe in.
+A: Honestly, it can be hard to stay optimistic with shrinking public land budgets, staffing cuts, and growing threats to our environment and vulnerable communities.
+But I could say I’m excited about the opportunity we have to rally together to stand up for what we believe in.
 I’m hopeful for the growth of our Climber Steward program, for new partnerships, and for evolving how we connect climbers to stewardship.
 I’m excited to keep learning, to meet more volunteers and climbing advocates, and to keep carrying the torch.

 -